xelAhcratiPsavilO/BB2/learnings/raise_errors.md

 ### Use fail or raise to raise an error

 A syntax that can be used in order to raise an error is fail.
-See that illustrated in the following example:
+See that illustrated with the following example:

 ```ruby
 class DockingStation